top of page

 re - use ...

-A great way to start thinking about this is a mini waste audit.
-Simply pick a few bins to empty, get some gloves on, and sort through to investigate if it’s in the correct place.
+Doing a mini waste audit in your practice is a good place to start.
+Simply pick a few bins to empty and sort through to investigate if it’s in the correct place.
 This should only take up to an hour of your time and is a great way to start conversations about waste reduction and recycling.
 Use this template to record the results and take some photos that can be shared with your colleagues.
-One Cornish practice audit revealed that about a third of the waste in the rubbish bins could have been recycled or composted.
-Changes are now afoot...
+The Leatside Surgery audit revealed that about a third of the waste in the rubbish bins could have been recycled (or composted).
+This led to more changes in the practice to encourage more recycling.

-Get in touch with your Project Officer if you would like support to carry out a waste audit ... it's an eye-opener!
+Get in touch with your Project Officer if you would like support to carry out a waste audit.

 see who else is doing this!